Crevitus/cucumber-to-junit/README.md

 import { CucumberConverter } from 'cucumber-to-junit';

 const converter = new CucumberConverter({
-  markPendingAsFailed: true // pending scenario steps will fail the test case });
+  markUndefinedAsFailed: true // undefined scenario steps will fail the test case });

 converter.convertToJunit( 'path/to/cucumber.json', 'path/to/output.xml');